seiszhang/ucerf3-etas-results/2019_09_04-ComCatM7p1_ci38457511_ShakeMapSurfaces/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/01/27 15:33:24 UTC, 205.5 days after the simulation start time.
+Last updated at 2020/02/04 01:52:16 UTC, 7 months after the simulation start time.

-Total matching ComCat events found: 2197
+Total matching ComCat events found: 2202

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*